 Programs and Resources for VUMC Faculty & Staff:

 - Know Your Numbers: Track your weight and body mass index.

-- One-on-One Weight Management Coaching: Individualized support and encouragement, by phone or in person, is available to Vanderbilt faculty and staff to support healthy weight.
+- One-on-One Weight Management Coaching: Individualized support and encouragement, by phone or in person, is available to VUMC faculty and staff to support healthy weight.